LASP-Libera/libera_utils/doc/source/developer-docs/testing.md

 ## Testing Locally
 Testing is run with `pytest`.
-To run all tests, make sure the dev dependencies are installed and run:
+To run all tests, make sure the dev dependencies are installed and navigate to the _tests_ folder in the repository and run:
 ```bash
 pytest
 ```